-But it also comes with some challenges, especially when you call yourself a modern digital company.
+It also comes with some challenges, especially when you call yourself a modern digital company.
+The main challenges is:

 First of all, you need to calculate the cancellation points for each user in your database, and this calculation should be done as close as possible to the cancellation itself - assuming you want to analyse your data in real time and not stop your business processes for days or weeks before the actual cancellation.

 Secondly, the process should take as little time as possible - it's best to do this in a quiet part of the day which usually means a few hours at night.
 That's all you can afford to be transparent to your customers.